isc-projects/bind9/doc/arm/reference.rst

 .. namedconf:statement:: buffered
    :tags: logging
-   :short: Toggles flushing of log messages.
+   :short: Controls flushing of log messages.

    If :any:`buffered` has been turned on, the output to files is not flushed after each log entry.
 By default all log messages are flushed.